mehedi-sharif/soulspring/content/supplements.md

 supplement_bottle:
   enable: true
   title: One Soul Spring Supplement Bottle for Am & Pm
-  subtitle: Instead of buying dozens of vitamens and subscriptions we customize an
+  subtitle: Instead of buying dozens of vitamins and subscriptions, we customize an
     all-in-one for you
   image: images/supplements/supplements-2.jpg
 supplement_feature: